 Taking a Proactive Approach to LCR Compliance

 With a 20-year track record of testing below the Lead and Copper Rule’s lead action levels, it may seem Tacoma Water had no reason to invest in lead control strategies.
 But lead-related water quality events at Flint, Michigan prompted the utility to re-examine its LCR compliance activities and reaffirm its commitment to further reduce drinking water lead exposure for its direct and wholesale customers.
-Tacoma Water also has its eyes on the upcoming LCR revisions, which are anticipated to be promulgated in 2021, and the challenges those revisions may bring.
+Tacoma Water also had its eyes on the recently published LCR revisions and the challenges those revisions may bring.
 For these reasons, the utility took proactive steps to re-examine its LCR compliance activities and develop concrete steps to maintain customer safety.